 Rare 1968 Half Dollar Error List

 The 1968 Kennedy Half Dollar series includes several documented errors that attract specialist collectors.
-These errors resulted from the traditional die-making processes used in the late 1960s, where multiple impressions during hub-to-die transfer could create doubled images.
+These errors resulted from the traditional die-making processes of the late 1960s, where multiple hub-to-die impressions could create doubled or tripled images when the die shifted between strikes.

 1968-D TDO FS-101 Price/Grade Chart